netvlies/NetvliesBolOpenApiBundle/README.md

 You need to have a developer key to use this API.
 You can get one by [registering at the Bol.com developer center](https://developers.bol.com/inloggen/?action=register).

-**NOTE** this bundle is in development and cannot be used in an production enviroment.
+**NOTE** this bundle is in development and cannot yet be used in an production enviroment.

 ## License
 This bundle is released under the MIT license.
 See the complete license here: